 But the tradeoff between availability and integrity is different for data transmission than for data archiving.
 When transmitting data, usually the most important consideration is to avoid undetected errors (false negatives for corruption), because a retransmission can be requested if an error is detected.
 Archiving, on the other hand, usually implies that if a file is reported as corrupt, "retransmission" is not possible.
 Obtaining another copy of the file may be difficult or impossible.
 Therefore accuracy (freedom from mistakes) in the detection of errors becomes the most important consideration.

-Verification of data integrity in compressed files is different from other cases (like Ethernet packets) because the data that can become corrupted are the compressed data, but the data that are verified (the dataword) are the decompressed data.
+Integrity checking in compressed files is different from other cases (like Ethernet packets) because the data that can become corrupted are the compressed data, but the data that are checked (the dataword) are the decompressed data.
 Decompression can cause error multiplication; even a single-bit error in the compressed data may produce any random number of errors in the decompressed data, or even modify the size of the decompressed data.

-Because of the error multiplication caused by decompression, the error model seen by the check sequence is one of unconstrained random data corruption.
-(Remember that the check sequence verifies the integrity of the decompressed data).
+In the cases where the decompression causes error multiplication, the error model seen by the check sequence is one of unconstrained random data corruption.
+(Remember that the check sequence checks the integrity of the decompressed data).
 This means that the choice of error-detection code (CRC or hash) is largely irrelevant, and that the probability of an error being undetected by the check sequence (Pudc) is 1 / (2^n) for a check sequence of n bits.
 (See [Koopman], p.
 5).
-Note that if some errors do not produce error multiplication, a CRC is then preferable to a hash of the same size because of the burst error detection capabilities of the CRC.
+But in the cases where an error does not cause error multiplication, a CRC is preferable to a hash of the same size because of the burst error detection capabilities of the CRC which guarantee the detection of small errors.

 Decompression algorithms are usually able to detect some errors in the compressed data (for example a backreference to a point before the beginning of the data).
-Therefore, the total probability of an undetected error (Pud = false negative) is the product of the probability of the error being undetected by the decoder (Pudd) and the probability of the error being undetected by the check sequence (Pudc): Pud = Pudd * Pudc.
+Therefore, if the errors not detected by the decoder are not "special" for the check sequence (neither guaranteed to be caught nor guaranteed to be missed), then the total probability of an undetected error (Pud) is the product of the probability of the error being undetected by the decoder (Pudd) and the probability of the error being undetected by the check sequence (Pudc): Pud = Pudd * Pudc

 It is also possible that a small error in the compressed data does not alter at all the decompressed data.
 Therefore, for maximum availability, only the decompressed data should be tested for errors.
-Testing the compressed data beyond what is needed to perform the decompression increases the number of false positives much more than it can reduce the number of undetected errors.
+Testing the compressed data beyond what is needed to perform the decompression increases the number of false positives without usually reducing the number of undetected errors.

 Of course, error multiplication was not applied in the analysis of fields that are not compressed, for example 'Block Header'.
 Burst error detection was also considered for the 'Stream Flags' and 'Stream Footer' fields.